 The soldiers on the left appear to be preparing the sign to place above his head.

 'The Passing of Christ' was purchased by a syndicate (possibly the same Stockport businessmen who had sponsored the tour of the Middle East) and was shown around 'most of the cities and towns of the country' with an explanatory 24-page booklet, written by Thomas Darman Ward, on sale to visitors.
 At least one copy of this booklet survives, but we have yet to arrange a viewing.

-After the tour it was sold to Samuel Rigby, of 'Bramall Mount', the large house which still stands on Bramhall Lane, Davenport next to Cale Green Park.
+After the tour it was sold to Samuel Rigby, of 'Bramall Mount', the large house which still stands in 2021 on Bramhall Lane, Davenport next to Cale Green Park.
 He is said to have hung it in his warehouse at the Spring Bank Mill, Wellington Road South, before presenting it in 1934 to Stockport Corporation, who, according to the newspaper obituary, displayed it in Woodbank Hall.
 The Hall, along with its surrounding park, had been given to Stockport in the early 1920s by Sir Thomas Rowbotham.
 After standing empty for some time, in 1931 the Hall was opened to the public as a "Museum of Rural Life & Fine Art" with reading room, lecture room and tea room.
 This lasted only until 1948, however, and the Hall is now used by Stockport Council as offices, having been under threat of sale to private developers.

 Postscript: Woodbank Hall

 In 1994, a letter was published in Stockport Heritage magazine (Vol.3 No.3, p.16) from a Miss D.K.
 Bridge including a reminiscence of the 1930s: